 Owning shares is a dream most people have shared at some time or other.
 But many people also fear the perceived risk in doing so and for this reason, hesitate.
 But did you know that if you understand something about options and you're thinking of owning shares, you could be using options to buy stocks at a much cheaper price than if you just went to your broker and simply bought them?

 Let's take an example to illustrate how it works.
-Let's assume the shares of a company are currently trading on your local stock exchange at $35 and you believe they would be a value investment if the price falls another $5 or so.
+We'll assume that the shares of a listed company are currently trading on your local stock exchange at $35 and you believe they would be a value investment if the price falls another $5 or so.

-Another reason could be, that you're an investor who looks at the fundamentals of the company.
-You've noticed that the Price/Earnings Ratio is lower and have concluded that $30 is a good price to buy.
+Another reason might be that you're an investor who has analyzed the fundamentals of the company, Warren Buffett style.
+You may have noticed for example, that the Price/Earnings Ratio is at an attractive level and so have concluded that $30 is a good price to buy.

-Or you just be an investor who likes using options to buy stocks to hold for the long term and would like to get a better deal on purchase price.
+Or you just be an investor who likes using options to buy stocks to hold for the long term in order to collect dividends and eventually realize a capital gain.
+But you would like to get a better deal on purchase price.
 You like using options to buy stock as part of your investment strategy.

 Shares in a company are trading at $35 today and you're prepared to buy them if and when the price reaches $30.
 You would need sufficient funds in your broker account to purchase the stock at the $30 price tag in order to utilize this strategy.